 The resolution SCR1014 proposes a significant change to Arizona's individual income tax structure, contingent upon voter approval.
 It mandates the Joint Legislative Budget Committee (JLBC) to assess state revenue metrics starting in fiscal year 2028.
 Specifically, for each taxable year beginning January 1, 2028, the Arizona Department of Revenue (ADOR) is required to reduce the individual income tax rate by 50% of the structural surplus determined by the JLBC.
-The resolution defines key terms such as "Arizona taxpayer return," "structural surplus," and "growth limit," which will guide the implementation of these tax rate reductions.
+The resolution outlines definitions for key terms such as "Arizona taxpayer return," "structural surplus," and "growth limit," which will guide the implementation of these tax rate reductions.

-Statutes affected: Introduced Version: 41-1275, 43-1015, 2027-2028, 2026-2027
+Introduced Version: 41-1275, 43-1015, 2027-2028, 2026-2027

 Senate Engrossed Version: 41-1275, 43-1015, 2027-2028, 2026-2027